tbensky/PiNN_Projectile/readme.md

 # Uses

-With a neural network trained on a projectile, we now have a model we may interrogate in various ways.
+Finally, with a neural network trained on the projectile, we now have a model which can be interrogated by inputting some value of time into the network and watching what comes out of the inputs.

 Here's a couple of plots that ramp the time value (input to the network), while plotting both x and y positions.
 Another plots $v_x$ and $v_y$.

 ![Figure 16](https://github.com/tbensky/PiNN_Projectile/blob/main/Media/xy.png)